mikeharder/http-get-perf/README.md

 1. `git clone https://github.com/mikeharder/http-get-perf`
 2. `cd http-get-perf/server`
-3. `./build.sh`
-4. `./run.sh`
+3. `docker-compose run --rm server`
-5. The same instance of the server can be re-used for all test runs
+4. The same instance of the server can be re-used for all test runs

 ## Client
 The client apps make HTTP GET requests to the server in a loop and measure throughput.
 Example: